U.S. Soldier Admits He Provided Secret Military Information To ISIS

 Kang then said he wanted to get his rifle and fight — “just go to downtown Honolulu and Waikiki strip and start shooting,” prosecutors said in a news release announcing the plea.
 The former soldier also showed sympathy for the 2016 Orlando Pulse Nightclub shooter by saying he “did what he had to do.”
 He was arrested in July 2017.

-Kang was reportedly obsessed with videos depicting terrorism beheadings, suicide bombings and other violence, which he would watch in his bedroom for hours every day, according to Fox News, citing information provided to investigators by a confidential informant.
+Kang was reportedly obsessed with videos depicting terrorism beheadings, suicide bombings, and other violence, which he would watch in his bedroom for hours every day, according to Fox News, citing information provided to investigators by a confidential informant.

 “He was clearly enticed.
 But the law of entrapment is quite complex and often very difficult for the defense to prove,” Kang’s defense attorney, Birney Bervar, said after the hearing, as reported by Time.

-In exchange for his plea of guilty, prosecutors said they won’t go after other charges against Kang, including violations of the espionage act, other terrorism-related laws and federal firearms statutes.
+In exchange for his plea of guilty, prosecutors said they won’t go after other charges against Kang, including violations of the espionage act, other terrorism-related laws, and federal firearms statutes.